QuantEcon/lecture-source-py/source/rst/hs_recursive_models.rst

 There are costs and benefits associated with the simplifications and specializations needed to make a particular model fit within the
 :cite:`HS2013` class

-- the costs are that  linear-quadratic structures are sometimes too confining
+- the costs are that  linear-quadratic structures are sometimes too confining.

-- benefits include computational speed, simplicity, and ability to analyze many model features analytically or nearly analytically
+- benefits include computational speed, simplicity, and ability to analyze many model features analytically or nearly analytically.

 A variety of superficially different models are all instances of the :cite:`HS2013` class of models